11 Indoor Activities for Toddlers and Children

 Just because you’re stuck indoors doesn’t mean that your children can’t work on their motor skills!
 So why not bring some of your favorite sports indoors?
 No, we’re not suggesting you use real sporting equipment like baseballs and tennis balls (we don’t want to break anything in your home), but using a balloon in replacement of a ball can provide your child with all the benefits of tennis – without any damage to your home.
 Tires of balloon tennis?
 Try a game of sock basketball or hockey!

 Love a good game of hide and seek?
+It is a perfect indoor activity for toddlers to have fun!
 Why not add a little twist!
 If your child is old enough to maneuver themselves in the dark without injury, try playing a game of hide and seek before bed.
 If your child doesn’t like the dark, you can have someone accompany them while they search for you.

 And if you’re looking for a hide and seek twist for a rainy day, here’s another – instead of hiding yourself, hide an object!
 If your child is old enough, they can also hide written hints around the house as to where the object is hidden.